-Are you using your most effective RCIA resource?
+Are you using your most effective catechumenate resource?

-The main reason RCIA teams struggle with the Period of Postbaptismal Catechesis or Mystagogy is that they do not make effective use of their most potent catechetical resource — the worshiping assembly.
+The main reason catechumenate teams struggle with the Period of Mystagogy is that they do not make effective use of their most potent catechetical resource — the worshiping assembly.

-During the period immediately after baptism, the faithful should take part in the Masses for neophytes, that is, the Sunday Masses of the Easter season (see no. 25), welcome the neophytes with open arms in charity, and help them to feel more at home in the community of the baptized.
+During the Period of Mystagogy they should participate in the Masses for the neophytes (cf. no. 25), embrace them with charity, and help them to feel more at home in the community of the baptized.

-If, as the quote above suggests, you turn to paragraph 25 in the RCIA, you will see more about the role of the assembly:
+If, as the quote above suggests, you turn to paragraph 25 in the ritual text, you will see more about the role of the assembly:

 Eight great Masses is the key to great mystagogy